The Herpes virus can manifest in multiple parts of the body.

 Herpes is an infection that is caused by the herpes simplex virus (HSV).
 It can manifest in multiple parts of the body, with common spots being the genitals and the mouth.
 There are two main types of herpes simplex viruses, HSV-1 and HSV-2, and both cause unique symptoms.
 Take a look at both of these.

-- HSV-1: Causes oral herpes primarily, and generally presents with ulcers and cold sores on the mouth and surrounding skin.
+Causes oral herpes primarily, and generally presents with ulcers and cold sores on the mouth and surrounding skin.
 It can be contracted from general interactions and the risk of transmission is much higher when the infected is experiencing an outbreak.

+However, it is possible to get genital herpes from someone with HSV-1 infection.
+This also applies to pregnant women as genital herpes can pass down to the child during birth.
 As per the WHO, 11% of the global population are infected with HSV-2 while a staggering 67% have HSV-1.
 This sheds light on how common herpes is and why it should be treated with utmost importance, especially if you’re around an infected person.

-It is important to note that herpes can only passed on through direct contact with an infected person’s sores or fluid from the sores.
+It is important to note that herpes can only be passed on through direct contact with an infected person’s sores or fluid from the sores.
 However, it is contagious, especially since it can also spread via asymptomatic carriers.
 Here are the major ways one contracts the herpes disease.